KristianLyng/varnishfoo/chapter-2.rst

 of the many tools available there.
 The list goes on, and so it could for Mac OS X and Linux too.

-`HTTPie` is a small CLI tool which has the above properties.
+:title:`HTTPie` is a small CLI tool which has the above properties.
 It's used throughout this book because it is a good tool, but also because it's easy to see what's going on without knowledge of the tool.

 HTTPie is available on Linux, Mac OS X and Windows.
 On a Debian or Ubuntu system HTTPie can be installed with ``apt-get install httpie``.
 For other